ZenIDTeam/ZenID-ios/README.md

-> [!IMPORTANT]
-> **This page is no longer maintained.
-For up-to-date documentation, visit the online manual directly in the ZenID web application.**

 # RecogLib

 Recoglib is a library that lets you recognize and categorize a stream of pictures for specific document types.